malhotrasumit1990/go-tweets-streamer/README.md

         I did not add unit tests here because It would just have been mocking the twitter client and testing mocked request and responses.

-        If I would have beed processing the response and then doing some thing with it.
+        If It was like, processing the response and then doing some thing with it.
 I would have added unit tests as well.